-- Encourage development in three zones: the core business area of the Town Centre; in micro commerce around the Citadel; and in the maritime/fishing industry, considering the potential at Rye Harbour, which is closely linked to the Town. - Support Rye as a visitor destination. - Make provision for a second petrol station/convenience store close to the existing town centre.
+- Encourage development in three zones: the core business area of the Town Centre; in small sites around the Citadel; and in the maritime/fishing industry, considering the potential at Rye Harbour, which is closely linked to the Town. - Support Rye as a visitor destination. - Make provision for a second petrol station/convenience store close to the existing town centre.

-Traffic Management (policies T1-T2):
+Traffic Management (policies T1):

-- Encourage connectivity and sustainable transport including cycling. - Tackle traffic flow and parking arrangements to prevent new development exacerbating existing parking issues.
+- Encourage connectivity and sustainable transport including cycling. - Tackle traffic flow and consider parking issues.